AvaloniaUI/avalonia-docs/docs/reference/controls/itemscontrol.md

     </tr>
     <tr>
       <td><code>ItemsControl.ItemTemplate</code></td>
-      <td>Attached property element to contain the data template for an individual item.</td>
+      <td>The item template, contains a DataTemplate which will be applied to individual items and can be used to change how items look.</td>
     </tr>
     <tr>
       <td><code>ItemsControl.ItemPanel</code></td>
-      <td>Parent panel to display the items in.
-By default, this is a StackPanel</td>
+      <td>The container panel to place items in.</td>
     </tr>
     <tr>
       <td><code>ItemsControl.Styles</code></td>
-      <td>The style that is applied to each individual item.</td>
+      <td>The style that is applied to any child element of the ItemControl.</td>
     </tr>
   </tbody>
 </table>